distri/github/main.coffee.md

 Get a repository, returns a promise that will have a repository one day.

       repository: (fullName) ->
+        # TODO: Consider returning a repository proxy immediately
+        #   may need to be weighed carefully with the tradeoffs of observables.
         # TODO: Consider creating from a full url in addition to a full name.

         api("repos/#{fullName}")